hamburgcodingschool/fullstack-2023-02_learn2code/homework/day-03.md

 Hint: This is similar to Exercise 6, but you have more freedom (for example which languages do you want?), so it's a bit more tricky.

+Stretch Goal: Combine Exercise 6 and 7.
+First ask for country system to grade in, then ask for a score.
+Output should be according to the table in that country.